Cookies on this website

 It's possible to fit in lots of things around your degree, even during the clinical school years.
 This year I have trialled with the University Women's Lightweight Rowing Club, involving 11 training sessions a week in Oxford and Wallingford.

 As a student from abroad I have found the teaching and facilities offered here incomparable to those of my country of origin - particularly the practical skills and the two- or three-to-one teaching we are provided with.
 There is support wherever you need it and there are endless learning resources.
-However, there is also time and room for other non-medical activities, many encouraged by the Medical School itself, such as learning another language and the opportunity to study abroad for a month.
+However, there is also time and room for other non-medical activities, many encouraged by the Medical School itself, such as learning another language and the opportunity to study abroad [in the 10 week elective period].